hxzrx/timer-wheel/README.md

 # Timer Wheel
 A portable Common Lisp timer wheel implementation.
 A timer wheel provides an efficient mechanism to implement tick-based timer routines.
 The portable part of this is the backend using Boreaux Threads to run a background thread operating the wheel.

+Note that this package uses the internal-real-time to manage inter-tick timing intervals.
+Thus the correctness of the interval depends on how the specific lisp implementation implements internal-real-time.
+For instance, [SBCL currently uses gettimeofday internally](https://sourceforge.net/p/sbcl/mailman/message/35583449/) which means that a leap-second can stop time.

 ## References
 For the original reference I used, see "Real-Time Embedded Systems" by Xiaocong Fan, chapter 22.3.
 For some background on timers in Linux